SymfonyCasts/symfony6/sfcasts/fetch-await.md

 is good.

-Now that we're upgraded, let's take a tour into some of my favorite new features, starting with autowiring goodies that might mean that you'll never edit `services.yaml` again.
+Now that we're upgraded, let's take a tour into some of my favorite new features, starting with autowiring goodies that might mean you'll never edit `services.yaml` again.